timescale/docs/use-timescale/data-tiering/tour-data-tiering.md

 ---
-title: Quick tour of data tiering
+title: Quick tour of tiered storage
-excerpt: A tour of the data tiering feature
+excerpt: A tour of the tiered storage feature
 product: [cloud]
-keywords: [data tiering]
+keywords: [tiered storage]
 tags: [storage, data management]
 ---

-# Data tiering
+# Tiered Storage

 Timescale offers a new cloud capability to allow users to store data long-term on Timescale Cloud in a cost-effective manner.
-In particular, users have the ability to transparently tier hypertables chunks into object storage (S3) on Timescale Cloud for highly scalable, long-term storage.
+In particular, users have the ability to transparently tier hypertable chunks into the low-cost bottomless storage tier on Timescale Cloud for highly scalable, long-term storage.

 But this is not just an archive!
 Once tiered, these chunks remain fully and directly queryable from within your database using standard SQL.
 Chunks for a given hypertable can now stretch across standard storage (in block form) and tiered storage (in object form), but a single SQL query transparently pulls data from the appropriate chunks using TimescaleDB’s chunk exclusion algorithms.
- In fact, chunks in object storage are stored in compressed, columnar format (in a different format from the internals of the database, for better interoperability across various platforms).
-This format allows for more efficient columnar scans across longer time periods, and Timescale uses other metadata and query optimizations to reduce the amount of data that needs to be fetched from object storage to satisfy a query.
+ In fact, chunks in the low-cost bottomless storage tier are stored in compressed, columnar format (in a different format from the internals of the database, for better interoperability across various platforms).
+This format allows for more efficient columnar scans across longer time periods, and Timescale uses other metadata and query optimizations to reduce the amount of data that needs to be fetched from the low-cost bottomless storage tier to satisfy a query.

 Let's get started!

-First, [enable data tiering][enabling-data-tiering] from the UI on Timescale Cloud console.
+First, [enable tiered storage][enabling-data-tiering] from the UI on Timescale Cloud console.

-In an existing database service with a hypertable, you can tier chunks to object storage via automated policies on the hypertable, or via manual commands on specific chunks.
-While users will likely adopt automated policies in production scenarios, the manual command is a good way to start experimenting with data tiering.
+In an existing database service with a hypertable, you can tier chunks to the low-cost bottomless storage tier via automated policies on the hypertable, or via manual commands on specific chunks.
+While users will likely adopt automated policies in production scenarios, the manual command is a good way to start experimenting with tiered storage.

 ## Manually tier a specific chunk